zengbing15/lumos_doc/docs/guides/queryCells.md

 title: Query on Cells
 ---

-> Cells are the primary state units in CKB and assets owned by users.
+> Cells are the primary state units in CKB and are assets owned by users.
 A cell is the most basic structure that represents a single piece of data in Nervos.
 The data contained in a cell can take many forms, including CKBytes, tokens, code like JavaScript code, or even serialized data like JSON strings.
 For more information about the cell model, see [Nervos Docs: Cell](https://docs.nervos.org/docs/reference/cell) and [CKB RFC: CKB Cell](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0002-ckb/0002-ckb.md#42-cell).

 Querying on cells are the fundamental functions for a DApp to respond to user queries and transaction requests.
 Lumos provides functions for the queries on cells with specific query options.